zainab-nooh/Connect-4-Game/README.md

 # **Description**
-Connect 4 is a two-player connection game where players take turns dropping colored discs into the board.
+Connect 4 is a strategic two-player connection game where **Player 1 (Blue)** and **Player 2 (Red)** compete to score the most points by creating Connect 4 patterns.
+Unlike the traditional version where the first Connect 4 wins, this enhanced browser-based implementation continues gameplay until the board is completely full, allowing players to score multiple points throughout the game.
+The objective is to create as many horizontal, vertical, and diagonal Connect 4 patterns as possible to achieve the highest score.

 <br>